Chicone/SSM-VPR/README.md

 </p>

 The functionality of the different panels in the interface are as follows:
 - STAGE I: Sets the image size employed during the image database filetering stage of the pipline.
 The filtering method can also be selected.
-Currently there are only two options: (1) our original implementation based on layer conv_5_2 of the VGG16 architecture and (2) the [NetVLAD](https://arxiv.org/abs/1511.07247) methodology pre-trained on the Pittsburg 30k dataset.
+Currently there are only two options: (1) our original implementation based on layer conv_5_2 of the VGG16 architecture and (2) the [NetVLAD](https://arxiv.org/abs/1511.07247) architecture, whose python implementation can be found [here](https://github.com/uzh-rpg/netvlad_tf_open).
 - STAGE II:
 - Select File:
 - Run: